Glossary of Textile Terms & Acronyms

 Rayon

-Made from cellulose, rayon has many of the qualities of cotton, a natural cellulose fiber.
+Made from cellulose, rayon shares many properties with cotton, a natural cellulose fiber.
 Rayon is strong, extremely absorbent, comes in a variety of qualities and weights, and can be made to resemble natural fabrics.
 Rayon does not melt but burns at high temperatures.
-Kenneth Lord, Sr., coined the word “rayon” in 1924 during an industry sponsored contest to find a name for what was known as artificial silk.
+Kenneth Lord, Sr., coined the word “rayon” in 1924 during an industry-sponsored contest to find a name for what was known as artificial silk.

 Sailcloth